V4Fire/Core/src/core/json/README.md

 # core/json

-This module provides a bunch of helper functions for serializing/parsing JSON data.
+This module provides a bunch of helper functions to serialize/parse JSON data.